Introduction

 type

 The material type of this layer.
 Different layers can have the same material type.
-For example, a device with 3 metals M1 to M3 can all be of material type aluminum which you canabreviate to the string AL for the type.
+For example, a device with 3 metals M1 to M3 can all be of material type aluminum which you canabreviate to the IDENTIFIER AL for the type.

 t